aparo/pyes/docs/guide/reference/setup/configuration.rst

     $ elasticsearch -f -Des.index.store.type=memory

-All of the index level configuration can be found within each :ref:`index module <es-guide-reference-setup-guide-reference-index-modules>`.
+All of the index level configuration can be found within each :ref:`index module <es-guide-reference-index-modules>`.

 Logging
 =======